top of page

 FINAL MODEL 3D PRINTED BY 3D SYSTEMS BENELUX

-JURY COMMENT
+JURY COMMENT AND MEMBERS

 ‘Lilian van Daal was able to capture three topical developments in her Shapes of Sweden: biomimicry (an approach to innovation that seeks sustainable solutions to human challenges by emulating nature’s time-tested patterns and strategies), 3D printing and the use of natural materials.
 Not only does the concept have a clear vision on the future but also it shows its strong relation with the Volvo brand.
 Her work is innovatory, aesthetic and provides perspective for the industry.'